RafaySystems/terraform-provider-rafay/docs/resources/gke_cluster.md

 ***Required***

-- `name` - (String) The name of the AKS Cluster.
+- `name` - (String) The name of the GKE Cluster.
 This must be unique in your organization.
 - `project` - (String) The name of the Rafay project the cluster will be created in.

 ***Optional***